EldonGabriel/eldongabriel.github.io/_posts/2025-07-25-mastering-hands-on-cybersecurity-labs-mics-to-msaf-training-at-mcsi.md

 The MSAF course goes beyond concepts—it teaches how to **build, secure, and recover real systems**.
 Here’s a preview of what I’m working on:

 ### 💻 Virtualization
-- Deploying VMs in VirtualBox, VMware, GCP, and AWS
+- Deploying virtual machines (VMs) in VirtualBox, VMware, GCP, and AWS
 - Creating snapshots and restoring safe system states
 - Installing and configuring VMware ESXi and managing via vSphere

 ### 🖥️ Windows & Linux Hardening
 - Creating and deploying GPOs to enforce password policies, exploit protection, UAC, and patch management
 - Locking down user rights, folders, and remote access
-- Securing Windows Defender and configuring SMB and WinRM
+- Securing _Windows Defender_ and configuring SMB and WinRM

 ### 🔐 Network Security & Firewalls
 - Designing network architectures in Draw.io and Cisco Packet Tracer